-As of 11 May, shopping centres may reopen sales and service areas and catering facilities if they guarantee the availability of disinfectants and continue to follow the 2 + 2 rule.
+As of 11 May, shopping centres may reopen sales and service areas and catering facilities if they guarantee the availability of disinfectants and continue to follow the 2 + 2 rule, as well as the safety of employees and clients.
+Also, clients must be informed of how many people are allowed in the sales and service areas at the same time.